ArcadeData/arcadedb/README.md

 - Remotely by using a [MongoDB driver](https://docs.arcadedb.com/MongoDB-API) (only a subset of the operations are implemented)
 - Remotely by using a [Redis driver](https://docs.arcadedb.com/Redis-API) (only a subset of the operations are implemented)

-ArcadeDB is Free for any usage and licensed under the liberal [Open Source Apache 2 license](LICENSE.txt).
+ArcadeDB is Free for any usage and licensed under the liberal [Open Source Apache 2 license](LICENSE).
+To contribute to the project check [CONTRIBUTING](CONTRIBUTING.md).

 Have fun with data!